jdevries3133/project_templates/django_/README.md

   - automated deployment to a Kubernetes cluster
 - Dockerfile and docker-compose config. **The docker-compose config is designed for DEVELOPMENT PURPOSES ONLY.**

+# Setup

+1. In the Makefile, update the `CONTAINER_NAME`, as well as `DOCKER_ACCOUNT` if you are not me :)
+2. Rename the `django_` folder to something appropriate for your project, and update various strings in `django_/settings/base.py` until Django no longer blows up.
+Things like `ROOT_URLCONF` and `WSGI_APPLICATION` must be updated.